How Much Does a Private Yacht Charter Cost?

 Chartering a yacht is available to anyone, not just the rich and famous!
 If you dare to figure up all your costs including food & entertainment on your last vacation, we guarantee that you spent more money than you realize.
-A private yacht charter can cost anywhere from $2,500 per person per week to thousands.
+A private yacht charter can cost anywhere from $2,500 per person per week for 4 couples in four cabins to thousands.
 It can be affordable or as extravagant as you choose.
 We will help you choose the right yacht and crew for your expectations and budget.

 What Determines the Yacht Charter Cost?